 Action

-• Communicate to the appropriate school personnel, such as divisional principals, grade deans, and/or school mental health professionals that Jewish students and faculty may need extra support on or around October 7th.
-Plan ahead so that staff is ready to support the school’s Jewish community members that day.
+• Inform relevant school staff, including principals, deans, and counselors, that Jewish students and faculty may require extra support on or around October 7.
+Plan ahead so that staff are ready to support the school’s Jewish community members that day.

-• Ensure that no important or required school events (such as Back to School Night, college guidance programs, etc.) are scheduled for the night of October 7th, when many Jewish community members will be attending memorial programs.
+• Ensure that no essential or required school events (such as Back to School Night or college guidance programs) are scheduled for the night of October 7, when many Jewish community members will be attending memorial programs.

 Communication

 Different schools have different policies about issuing statements in response to national or international events.
-If your school is one that does issue statements, and you are planning to issue a statement about the anniversary of 10/7, or if you will be addressing your students or school community in some way about 10/7, remember to do so with sensitivity and purpose.
+If your school issues statements, and you plan to issue a statement about the anniversary of October 7, or if you will be addressing your students or school community in some way about October 7, remember to do so with sensitivity and purpose.
 While recognizing that statements from the school may not directly impact the affected communities, schools can affirm their commitment to fostering a diverse yet unified community by emphasizing the shared identity of the school community, their core values, and the role of education in promoting critical thinking and curiosity.

-• Avoid incorrectly referring to those killed on 10/7 as victims of a war, military incursion, or occupation.
-Similarly, avoid using phrases such as “cycle of violence” in any reference to the day.
-These designations detract from the horror of the terrorist attacks that day that specifically targeted innocent civilians, including babies and the elderly, as well as non-Israelis and non-Jews.
-For similar reasons, messaging about 10/7 should avoid comparative accounts of Palestinian deaths that have ensued during the subsequent war.
-These deaths deserve acknowledgment on their own terms, and should be addressed separately from messaging about the October 7th terror attacks.
+• Avoid incorrectly referring to those killed on October 7 as victims of a war, military incursion, or occupation, and avoid using phrases such as "cycle of violence" in any reference to the day.
+These designations detract from the horror of the terrorist attacks that specifically targeted innocent civilians, including babies and the elderly, as well as non-Israelis and non-Jews.
+Similarly, messaging about October 7 should avoid comparative accounts of Palestinian deaths from the subsequent war, as these casualties deserve acknowledgment on their own terms and should be addressed separately from messaging about the October 7 terror attacks.

 AJC’s Center for Education Advocacy is your partner in fostering a deeper understanding of the Jewish people, combating antisemitism, and helping build a school environment resilient against all forms of hate.
 We’re here to help.
 Contact us!